 Requires BOLI report to the Legislative Assembly on each public improvement contract and subcontract within last two years.
 Specifies contents of report.
-Report includes total number of hours of work that workers performed for each contract or subcontract on all public improvement projects; total number of hours of work that workers performed in each apprenticeable trade and craft for each contract and subcontract on all public improvement projects; total number of hours of work that apprentices performed for each contract and subcontract on all public improvement projects; total number of hours of work that apprentices in each apprenticeable trade or craft performed for each contract and subcontract on all public improvement projects; total number of minority individuals, women and veterans who performed work on the public improvement projects; and additional information BOLI determines is necessary.
+Report includes total number of hours of work that workers performed for each contract or subcontract on all public improvement projects; total number of hours of work that workers performed in each apprenticeable trade and craft for each contract and subcontract on all public improvement projects; total number of neuron all public improvement projects; total number of hours of work that apprentices performed for each contract and subcontract on all public improvement projects; total number of hours of work that apprentices performed for each contract and subcontract on all public improvement projects; total number of hours of work that apprentices in each apprenticeable trade or craft performed for each contract and subcontract on all public improvement projects; total number of minority individuals, women and veterans who performed work on the public improvement projects; and additional information BOLI determines is necessary.